 The modern enterprise workforce is a mobile workforce.
 Devices designed for that workforce have to be mobile as well, but still provide a level of performance that can match a conventional workstation.
 This balance between mobility and power is what distinguishes one notebook computer from another.

 Microsoft's entry into the lighter, thinner, yet still powerful notebook market is the Surface Pro.
 Note that Microsoft has dropped the number designation for this year's Surface Pro line, so the notebooks described in this guide are the successor to the Surface Pro 4.

-This TechRepublic smart person's guide describes the specifications of the Surface Pro, who its designed for, and why it matters.
+This TechRepublic cheat sheet describes the specifications of the Surface Pro, who its designed for, and why it matters.

 - What is the Microsoft Surface Pro?
 The Microsoft Surface Pro is a highly mobile and convertible notebook/tablet hybrid computer ranging in price from $799 to $2,699 depending on the configuration.

 - Why does the Microsoft Surface Pro matter?
 The Surface Pro is a prime example of a powerful hybrid notebook computer designed from the ground up to be used by a modern mobile workforce.

 - Who does the Microsoft Surface Pro affect?
 Any enterprise dependent on a mobile workforce needs to supply that workforce with the best and most powerful tools.

 - When will the Microsoft Surface Pro be available?
 The Surface Pro is available for preorder now.